-In the current scenario of E-learning fair exchange is one of the pertinent issues and it is to be addressed by all type of E-learning protocol.
-Along with the fairness, one of the important objectives E-learning protocols is to ensure money atomicity and correctness of course property within the scope of protocol.
+In the current scenario of E-assessment, fair exchange is one of the pertinent issues and it is to be addressed by all type of E-assessment protocol.
+Along with the fairness, one of the important objectives E-learning protocols is to ensure money atomicity and correctness of examination kit property within the scope of protocol.
 Majority of the protocols proposed in the literature rely on trusted third party to provide the said properties.
 Whether the protocol is offline or online, the cost to maintain the trusted third party is a major concern in the implementation.
-Keeping these in our mind, in this paper we proposed a GSR Fair Exchange Protocol for E-learning on demand that ensures fairness in true sense without using an additional trusted third party.
-The properties of the protocol also include money atomicity, correctness of the course.
+Keeping these in our mind, in this paper we proposed a GSR Fair Exchange Proceedings of the World Congress on Engineering and Computer Science 2015 Vol I WCECS 2015, October 21-23, 2015, San Francisco, USA

+Protocol for E-assessment that ensures fairness in true sense without using an additional trusted third party.
+The properties of the protocol also include money atomicity, correctness of the examination kit.
 Here, we provided a detailed analysis of the properties.

-To the best of our knowledge there is no other E-learning protocol which offers all these properties without using an third party.
+As per knowledge there is no other E-assessment protocol which offers all these properties without using an third party.
 However, in future a lot of improvement remains to be done.
 We plan to check the feasibility of operation of this protocol in conjunction with other protocol.
 We also plan to study the performance of the protocol by applying different load of transaction, which will help to optimize the protocol.
 We believe our work in this paper will extend the area of applicability of Fair Exchange protocol in E-transaction and strengthen the GSR approach to develop the Fair Exchange protocol so that people can participate in such transaction with more assurance.